Psychology Graduate Program

-The online application must be completed, including all supporting documents, by January 06th if you are applying to enter the program in September.
-Note that late applications may be considered on a case by case basis
+The online application must be completed, including all supporting documents, by December 15th if you are applying to enter the program in September.
+Note that this is a new deadline for applications and we strongly encourage you to meet this deadline, although we will accept and review applications up to and including January 6, 2015.
+Any applications received after January 6th may be considered on a case by case basis

 Successful completion of an Honours Bachelor's degree, or equivalent, in Psychology or Neuroscience with a minimum B average.
 Note that while the University minimum average is B, our program typically does not accept students with less than an overall B+ average.
 An empirical Honours thesis, or evidence of similar research, is required.

 To be included with your application:

 1. All official transcripts of academic work completed to date.